w31r4/codex-mcp-go/README_EN.md

 This project is heavily inspired by [codexmcp](https://github.com/GuDaStudio/codexmcp) (Python implementation).
 Thanks to the GuDaStudio team for their pioneering work in exploring Codex MCP integration.

+Codex's capabilities in detail and bug fixing are evident to all, but sometimes it feels slightly lacking in global perspective.
+Therefore, my current workflow uses Gemini 3.0 Pro's KiloCode as the main planner, while Codex can be responsible for the implementation of complex functions and bug fixing.

 ---

 <div align="center">